Key Takeaways

 This step usually narrows your list down to one or two finalists worth testing in the field.

-Step 7: Run a real-world job site test on your top 1–2 tools
+Step 7: Run a real-world job site test on your top one or two tool(s)

 Once you narrow your list to one or two finalists, it’s time to test them where it matters most: on a real job site.

 This step is not about setting up every feature or training your entire team.
-The goal is to see how the software holds up during normal workdays, with real crews, real schedules, and real distractions.
+The goal is to see how the software holds up during normal workdays with real crews, schedules, and distractions.

 Choose one crew or one job site and run a short test.
 Pay attention to how the system behaves when things get busy.